hashimati/Service-Requests-Offers-Microservices/README.md

 2) @Secured: Put the roles of the users.
 3) @Get: pass the path of the service. the "path" attribue in @Client and "value" in @Get combinded are the path of the REST findRequestNo().
 4) findRequestByNo(): findRequestByNo() signature should be identical to the signature of the findRequestByNo() in the RequestController.java.
 You can rename this function to any name. we use findRequestByNo() to be consistent with corrosponding one in RequestController.java in the RequestService.
-5) @Header("Authorization") String authentication: In findRequestByNo() signature we add "authentication" parameter for security.
-In the "authentication" parameter, you should pass JWT Bearer token.
+5) @Header("Authorization") String authentication: In findRequestByNo() signature we add "authorization" parameter for security.
+In the "authorization" parameter, you should pass JWT Bearer token.
 In order to authorize the user to consume this service.
 This parameter isn't nessary to be in the corresponding function in the RequestController.java.

 In OfferController.java, we will implement save() function which is storing offers object to the MongoDB instance.
 The save() function has to parameters:
 1) offer: It the offer object.